GoogleChrome/developer.chrome.com/site/en/docs/webstore/register/index.md

 one-time registration fee.
 You must provide a developer email when you create your developer account; here are some tips about which email to use:

-* It's a good idea to decouple your personal account and your Chrome Web Store publishing account.
-  That's why we suggest using a new email account just for publishing your Chrome Web Store items.
+* Because you will receive important emails about your extension or you may want to delete one account, we suggest using a new email account just for publishing your Chrome Web Store items.
+* Make sure to check this address frequently so that you're aware of any important alerts or announcements.
 * If you recently [deleted your Chrome Web Store developer account][1], you can't reuse its associated email identity to create a new one.
   {% Aside 'warning' %}
   If you requested the deletion of your account by mistake, please [contact developer support][2] immediately.
   {% endAside %}
-* Make sure to check this address frequently so that you're aware of any important alerts or announcements.

 To register, just access the [developer console][3].
 The first time you do this, a registration screen appears as shown here: